 An introduction to Linux Access Control Lists

-In this tutorial, we intend to explain the Linux access levels to access the site’s folders and files, so stay with us!
+This tutorial will explain the Linux access levels to access the site’s folders and files, so stay with us!

-One of the most important things for those who design a site is the security of the site.
+Security is one of the most important things for those who design a site.
 Because the server used for sites designed with PHP is mostly a Linux server, it is necessary to know about Linux permissions or permissions to access files and folders.
-Learn more because the entire security of Linux depends on these permissions.
+Learn more because the entire Linux security system depends on these permissions.

 Of course, if the permissions are inappropriate, it can be dangerous for the system, and an insecure host is equal to access by hackers and, as a result, the loss of the site.
 We have 3 Linux access levels:

-• Read: The ability to read
+- Read: The ability to read

-• Write: The ability to write and make changes
+- Write: The ability to write and make changes

-• Execute: The ability to execute the file
+- Execute: The ability to execute the file

-And we have 3 Linux, access groups:
+And we have 3 Linux access groups:

-• Owner: owner or admin
+- Owner: owner or admin

-• Group: people who are members of the Group or members of the Group who are members on the site
+- Group: people who are members of the Group or members of the Group who are members on the site

-• Public: Others or other visitors
+- Public: Others or other visitors

 The numbers that are written for the licenses are based on eight.
 The first, second, and third digits (from left to right) specify owner, Group, and public permissions.
 Each of these three digits, taken to base two, becomes a three-digit number in base two, whose first, second, and third digits (from left to right) specify Read, Write, and Execute permissions.